- About FASS

 - Research methods and analysis

-Enhance your educational experience with our new NATO summer field school in Brussels and Rome, our ever-expanding co-operative education opportunities, or a study abroad opportunity.
+Enhance your educational experience with our NATO Field School and Simulation program in Belgium, Italy, and Latvia or our ever-expanding co-operative education opportunities, or a study abroad opportunity.

 The department also offers a specialized French Language Cohort program in public and international affairs, as well as joint programs with economics, gender, sexuality, and women’s studies, history, and French.
-Don’t forget to check out the African Studies certificate.
+Don’t forget to check out the African Studies certificate and the Social Data Analytics Minor program.

 With this wealth of possibilities, you can create a political science degree tailored to your specific interests and career goals.

-Through our five learning streams, we provide the skills that set you apart and prepare you for a range of exciting career paths, including:
+Through our five learning tracks, we provide the skills that set you apart and prepare you for a range of exciting career paths, including:

 - Lawyer